Biden faces border challenge as migrant families arrive in greater numbers and large groups

 She had been waiting in Matamoros for over a year for the chance to apply for asylum in the United States.
 Each time she had approached immigration officials on the international bridge, she was told to wait.
 In October 2019, she decided to send her 16-year-old son across the bridge alone, so that he would be processed as an unaccompanied minor, making it harder for officials to turn him back.
 He’s now in a San Antonio foster home.

-There are over 20,000 outstanding MPP cases along the border, more than 5,000 of them in Brownsville, Tex., according to an analysis from the University of Texas.
+There are over 20,000 outstanding MPP cases along the border, more than 5,000 of them in Brownsville, according to an analysis from the University of Texas.
 Even though Biden has suspended the policy, it remains unclear when and how those asylum seekers will be brought to the United States for their cases to be processed.
 Many of them have endured violence and extortion while waiting in Mexico.
 Some have decided that swimming across the river is now worth the risk.

 Biden administration officials in recent weeks have issued public statements urging migrants not to make the journey north.
 But current and former CBP officials say the president’s other moves to rescind Trump-era controls, welcome immigrants and curtail deportations risk incentivizing a new migration wave in Central America, which has been hit hard by natural disasters and the financial blow of the pandemic.